Toehead/Nest-Datalog/README.md

 -------------
 This requires a webserver running MySQL and PHP.
 I use a LAMP  (Linux, Apache, MySQL and PHP) server running Linux Mint.

 1) Make sure you have a working server.
-A good guide for a LAMP server is here: <ahref="https://community.linuxmint.com/tutorial/view/486">Setting up a LAMP server</a>
+A good guide for a LAMP server is here: <a href="https://community.linuxmint.com/tutorial/view/486">Setting up a LAMP server</a>

 2) Once you have verified that PHP and MySQL are installed, copy the files from this project into the root directory of your web server.
 For Linux, /var/www/ is the usual directory.